-Peer to peer: It looks for people who want to trade euros for AUD and picks the best prices.
+- Peer to peer: It looks for people who want to trade euros for AUD and picks the best prices.

-Via XLM: Lumens (XLM) are used to fill the gaps or make up the entire transfer if needed.
+- Via XLM: Lumens (XLM) are used to fill the gaps or make up the entire transfer if needed.
 For example, the Stellar platform might sell Lumens for euros through an existing order on the official Stellar exchange.

-Chain of conversions: The platform can automatically perform a chain of conversions, such as AUD > NZD > CNY > USD > EUR if that’s what it takes.
+- Chain of conversions: The platform can automatically perform a chain of conversions, such as AUD > NZD > CNY > USD > EUR if that’s what it takes.

 Between these options, which are carried out automatically, and with XLM to fill in the gaps and grease the wheels, people can make efficient peer-to-peer money transfers or simply convert currency for their own purposes.

-Stellar.
-Allows individuals to make more cost-effective money transfers and currency transfers.
+Meanwhile, Stellar allows individuals to make more cost-effective money transfers and currency transfers.
 Stellar itself is a nonprofit organisation with the goal of enabling a more inclusive global payment system.

-Prices: Ripple vs Stellar Lumens
+Prices: XRP vs Stellar Lumens

 Which is the better holding?

 When deciding which cryptocurrency to hold, you will need to take into account a number of considerations.

 For example, both XRP and Stellar saw dramatic price increases at the end of 2017, and their values have tended to mirror each other.
 This may suggest that many people are holding both rather than picking just one or the other.